 1. Buy in Bulk!

-2. Make Things Easy for Yourself
+2. Make Things Easier for Yourself

-3. Cook in Bulk and Store
+4. Cook in Bulk and Store

-So, it’s all well and good saying, “buy in bulk and save money,” but it can be a little bit different in practice, especially when it comes to cooking the food.
-And the great thing about cooking in bulk is that cooked food often lasts longer than uncooked food, so here are some ideas to get you started!
+The great thing about cooking in bulk is that cooked food often lasts longer than uncooked food, so here are some ideas to get you started!

-- Pre-Make Sandwich Fillers.
 This is a great one too, on the same note as the sauces.
 You can save a lot of money on daily lunches if you batch cook things like egg-mayo.
 Then when it’s time to make yourself a sandwich, all you need to do is spoon it onto the bread!